-Most pairs of ANC (active noise-cancelling) headphones not only include microphones to cancel out external sound but also to allow for chatting to friends and family, or for those video meetings that are all the rage right now.
-Noise-cancelling tends to go hand in hand with wireless Bluetooth connectivity, too, also giving you the freedom of no wires, plus a battery life that often pushes north of 24 hours.
+Most pairs of ANC ('active noise-canceling') headphones not only include microphones to cancel out external sound but also to allow for chatting to friends and family, or for those video meetings that are all the rage these days.

-Some simply allow you to switch ANC on or off, which is fine if you're listening to them on a train or plane.
-Other models give you greater flexibility and the ability to adjust the strength of the noise-cancelling based on where you're using them.
-You might want to allow some noise through if you're using them in traffic-heavy areas, for example.
+Some pairs simply allow you to switch ANC on or off, which is fine if you're listening to them on a train or plane.
+Other models give you greater flexibility and the ability to adjust the strength of the noise-canceling based on where you're using them.
+You might want to allow some noise through if you're using them in traffic-heavy areas, so ANC headphones often feature a 'Transparency Mode' that, when activated, temporarily does just that.